MoYoez/Text-WaterMark/README.md

 ## Text-WaterMark

-Add watermark to your text,writting in go
+Add watermark to your text,writing in go

 ### How it works?